Knut Stjerna

-Knut Martin Stjerna (14 March 1874 – 15 November 1909) was a Swedish archaeologist and scholar, notable for a number of papers analyzing Beowulf from an archaeological perspective.
+Knut Martin Stjerna (14 March 1874 – 15 November 1909) was a Swedish archaeologist and scholar.
+He is notable for a number of papers analyzing Beowulf from an archaeological perspective.
 He was a lecturer at Uppsala University, where he taught, among others, Birger Nerman and Sune Lindqvist.

 Early life and education

 Knut Stjerna was born on 14 March 1874 in Malmö, Sweden, to Johan Stjerna and Matilda Johanna Grönlund.
 He studied at Lund University under Henrik Schück, focusing on the history of art and literature, and in 1898 published his first major independent work, Erik den helige: en sagohistorisk studie ("Erik the Holy: a sago-historical study").
 The death of his father forced Stjerna to find employment at the newspaper Sydsvenskan to support his family, while continuing his studies at the university.
 He switched however to studying archaeology, in part because of the resistance he was met with for his "hypercritical" method of analysing legendary stories.
 In 1905, he obtained his Ph.D.